Meet Our Veterinary Team in Alameda, CA

 Dr. Miller served in the Coast Guard from 1969-1973.
 He was on the original crew of Vessel Traffic Service that controls ship traffic in San Francisco Bay.
 He earned his DVM from Oklahoma State University in 1980.
 He then served in the U.S. Army for three years as post veterinarian of the Presidio of San Francisco.
 In 1983, he joined a private practice.
 He joined Providence Vet Hospital in 1993.

-Dr. Miller and his wife, Catherine, live in Alameda with two rescued Golden Retrievers, Lucky and Wally, and one cat, Ramona.
+Dr. Miller and his wife, Catherine, live in Alameda with their rescued Golden Retriever, Buddy.
 Their daughter, Allison, lives in Charlotte, NC with her husband, Thad, son, Jack, and two rescued Golden Retrievers.

 In his off time, Dr. Miller enjoys swimming, biking, photography, and collecting die-cast metal cars.
 He has participated in the swim from Alcatraz and the Bay to Breakers.
 He also tries to spend time at a family cottage in Pennsylvania when he can get away.